 Very rare side effects can affect up to 1 in 10,000 patients and include:

-Do NOT take Kliovance if:
+Do NOT take Kliovance if you:

 Kliovance is not a contraceptive.
-If it is less than 12 months since your last period, of if you are under the age of 50, you may still need to use an alternative form of contraception to prevent pregnancy.
+If it is less than 12 months since your last period, or if you are under the age of 50, you may still need to use an alternative form of contraception to prevent pregnancy.
 Talk to your doctor for advice.

 Weight gain is a side effect of Kliovance that can affect up to 1 in 10 users.
 If you are worried about gaining weight, discuss with your doctor whether the benefits of Kliovance outweigh this side effect.
 Your doctor will also be able to advise you on other forms of HRT which may be better suited to you.